tao-l/CS262_project/README.md

 # CS262_project: PPAPD -- P2P Ascending Price Distributed Auction

+Project presentation and final report is in the `Presentables` folder.
+Below complements to two files with technical details and code demonstrations.

 # Running the Programs

 Make sure you have installed the gRPC python package first.
 If you haven't, run: